silverstripe/silverstripe-lessons-v4/README.md

     }
 ```

-Now we have run a query, because the foreach loop has told the ORM that the we need the records, and it's time to act.
+This time we have run a query, because the `foreach` loop has told the ORM that the we need the records, and it's time to act.
 Up until then, the list of products was merely an idea.

 What's so great about this?
 Several things.
 One is that we have far fewer “wasted” queries.
 For example: